Miami Real Estate Market Eric Firestone March 12, 2026

 When this alignment occurs, homes tend to attract stronger buyer attention and move through the market more efficiently.

+The Miami Market Signals Framework is not about predicting the market.
+It is about interpreting it correctly.
+Because when the market is read accurately, decisions become clearer, and outcomes become more predictable.
 Real estate markets will always evolve.
 New inventory enters, buyer preferences shift, and economic conditions change.

 But the market rarely moves without leaving clues.

-Miami Real Estate Market
+South Miami Real Estate

-Miami Luxury Real Estate
+South Miami Real Estate

 Agent Strategy